Island Bites is a Puerto Rican cook with decades of experience in the kitchen. She's an expert in Latin American cuisine.

 - Crumble the bread with your fingers and add to the mix.
 Whisk until well incorporated.
-Must be somewhat thicker with little lumps.
+The result should be somewhat thicker with little lumps.
 Let it set for 5 to 10 minutes.

 - Fold raisins into the batter.
 Transfer to a pre-greased baking pan.

-- Bake at 350 for about 40-45 minutes or until set.
+- Bake at 350 degrees Fahrenheit for about 40–45 minutes or until set.
 Traditionally, it is served at room temperature or cold.

-- If you don't like raisins, you could use nuts instead.
-Add a layer of nuts at the bottom of the pan before the batter, for a crunchy topping.
+- If you don't like raisins, you can use nuts instead.
+Add a layer of nuts at the bottom of the pan before the batter for a crunchy topping.

-- You could use coconut milk instead of evaporated milk and garnish with toasted coconut.
+- You can use coconut milk instead of evaporated milk and garnish with toasted coconut.